 Physical cell description

-The first step in Simcenter BDS is to specify cell components geometry and characteristics.
+The first step in Simcenter Battery Design Studio is to specify cell components geometry and characteristics.
 Depending on your team responsibilities, those are either accessible, either provided by cell supplier or even obtained via component reverse engineering.

 When mixture formulations are usually known, exact values are often a guess at the beginning.
 But starting from the active material equilibrium voltage curves available from the literature or experimental characterization, the user can adjust the mixture to get a good fit to the low current discharge curve and so obtain a capacity correlation very accurate.
 Computed ‘Build Report’ can also be very helpful to validate your entries by for example checking final energy density or weight of the cell.